 The global envoys provide weekly walk-in advising hours, which are up-to-date (spring 2019) as follows:

-Global Envoys are a great resource for all students considering off-campus programs to discuss options, the application process, concerns, and any other general questions that may arise when choosing a program.
+Global envoys are a great resource for all students considering off-campus programs to discuss options, the application process, concerns, and any other general questions that may arise when choosing a program.

 Haley Jo Cutrone ’19

-Yolana Martin ’20
+Yoli Martin ’20

 Yolana (Yoli) Martin ’20 is a third year biology major from Madison, Wisconsin.

 She has come to IGE after having multiple long-term experiences abroad in Germany and Slovakia, as well as having experience in multiple languages.
 Fall 2018, she studied in Copenhagen, Denmark.
 She finds that one of the best parts of traveling is using the host country’s language, whether it be using the only five words she knows to order a coffee, or to have a conversation with her host family.

 Kaya Prasad ’19

 Kaya Prasad ’19 is a fourth-year from Richmond, Virginia.
 She is an independent major studying global and community development.